 - Follow up with your cardiologist to check for any possible heart-related issues as well as your general doctor to check for the chances of having pregnancy-induced diabetes.

-Motherhood is an experience you should not miss.
-If your weight does not fall within the realm of normalcy, you shouldn’t make it a reason for not getting pregnant.
-Yes, there are chances of higher risks and complications during delivery, but those can be handled by taking the right decisions well in advance.
+If your weight does not fall within the range of normalcy, you shouldn’t make it a reason for not getting pregnant.
+Yes, there are higher chances of risks and complications during delivery, but those can be handled by taking the right decisions well in advance.